 At the fort, they were greeted by Gen. Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Field.
 He made sure that they had what they needed and received Thanksgiving Dinner – which was a stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

+It is known that on November 23, he and T/5 Paul Moser, Cpl.
+John Reynolds, and Capt.
+Alvin Poweleit took a tour of a banana grove near Clark Field to see what was going on there.
 Seventeen days after arriving in the Philippines, the Japanese attacked Clark Airfield.
 That morning, they had heard of the Japanese attack on Pearl Harbor.
 About 12:45 in the afternoon, just ten hours after the Pearl Harbor attack, the tank battalion was on guard duty around the main runway.
 The tankers watched as planes approached from the north.
 Men had enough time to count 54 planes in the formation.
 Many believed the planes were American.
 It was only when they saw what was described as “raindrops” and explosions on the runways that they knew the planes were Japanese.

 For the next four months, Robert worked to meet the medical needs of the 192nd.
 On April 9, 1942, the medical detachment was given their order to surrender.
 They remained in their bivouac for two days until they received orders from the Japanese to report to Mariveles.